 You can link directly to the recommended articles and start reading right away.
 It’s like a business course custom-tailored to your needs.

-Quora is a community Q&A site where people can ask questions and get answers – often from experienced entrepreneurs (and others across many different industries). crowdSPRING’s CEO, Ross Kimbarovsky, has answered many questions on Quora, and it’s not unusual to have some of the most respected entrepreneurs in the industry directly answer questions about themselves or their companies.
+Quora is a community Q&A site where people can ask questions and get answers – often from experienced entrepreneurs (and others across many industries). crowdSPRING’s CEO, Ross Kimbarovsky, has answered many questions on Quora, and it’s not unusual to have some of the most respected entrepreneurs in the industry directly answer questions about themselves or their companies.

 Here’s what Primer’s creators had to say,